tomascordero/chargebee-php/python/README.md

-# ChargeBee Python Client Library
+# ChargeBee Python Client Library - Version 1

 The python library for integrating with ChargeBee Recurring Billing and Subscription Management solution.

+This library is applicable for Chargebee API version 1.
+Library for version 2 can be found in [master](https://github.com/chargebee/chargebee-python) branch.

 ## Installation

 Install the latest version of the library with the following commands:

-    $ pip install 'chargebee>=1,<3'
+    $ pip install 'chargebee<2'

 or

-    $ easy_install --upgrade 'chargebee>=1,<3'
+    $ easy_install --upgrade 'chargebee<2'

-If you would prefer to install it from source:
+If you would prefer to install it from source, just checkout the lateat version for 1.x.x by ```git checkout [lateast release tag]``` and install with the following command:

-    $ git clone git@github.com:chargebee/chargebee-python.git

     $ python setup.py install